Granting exclusivity to Amazon is a choice all self-publishers need to make at some time.

 How To Enroll in KDP Select

 When you publish books on Amazon, you will see a prompt to enter your book in KDP select.

 However, it will only occur when you decide to publish a Kindle ebook version.
 Select does not apply to any format other than digital, which means an ebook.

 There are no exclusivity requirements for a paperback, hardcover or audiobook versions.

 To enroll your book, make the selection when you publish.

 But you can skip it if you wish and come back and make the selection later.

 To enroll after you have published on KDP, go to your dashboard and choose to Enroll in KDP Select from the right side popup menu.

 Next, read the conditions and click Enroll.

 At any time after you enroll, you can change the auto-renew setting, which is the only way to cancel your Select enrolment.

 Leave the tick box empty if you want to continue to distribute it with KDPS.

 Tick the box to stop your enrolment at the end of the current 90-day period.
 Your book will return to the standard Amazon KDP conditions at that time.

 What are the KDP benefits?

-With KDP Select (KDPS), you will be eligible to use Kindle Countdown Deals and free book promotion for 5 days during each 90-day term.
+With KDP Select (KDPS), you will be eligible to use Kindle Countdown Deals and free book promotion for five days during each 90-day term.
 Both are useful book marketing tools.

 Your book will be available for Kindle Unlimited (KU) subscription readers.
 It will also be available on the Kindle Owners Lending library.